Schossi/ActionAdventureWeb/_pages/manual/overview.md

 Since AAK goes for a broad base of functionality rather than something more specialized it generally tries to do anything in the most default, unity-built-in way possible.
 For example the movement in the souls demo uses the default unity character controller and the intro is done using timeline.
 To accommodate for the fact that more special systems may be required for movement, inventory, actions, ...
 AAK was made from the ground up with expandability in mind.

-## Project Structure
+## Setup

 AAK is separated into multiple projects.
+If you are using AAK for the first time I recommend importing everything, including settings, into a new project.

+If the project you are importing into uses the old input system the editor will prompt you to restart and you will have to start the import again after that.

 ### AdventureCore